Hedge239/DynamicLibTesting/README.md

-Place where i am using to learn how to use DynamicLibs (after the test faild on a different project), feel free to refrence this to do it on you own project. will not stop until it supports both Linux and Windows
+Place that I am using to test and refrence Dynamics librarys for C++ (.lib & .so), feel free to use as a refrence for your own project

 ### Update: Now fully working, exception is when using the provided CMakeLists.txt file.
 You may have to change dir files are made in & if using VSCode, run BUILD before DEBUG so the DLL build